-Presuming you have completed an annual household budget plan (email me for simple and easy to use spread sheet) your expenditure can be broken into 3 categories, the ABC of expenditure :
+Presuming you have completed an annual household Budget (email me for simple spread sheet) your expenditure can be broken into 3 categories, the ABC of expenditure:

 A - Fixed Outgoings

-Discretionary spending covers all non-essentials such as entertainment, holidays, other sporting and leisure activities.
-Includes alcohol, tobacco, birthdays, anniversaries, christenings and bereavements.
+B - Discretionary Spending covers all non-essentials such as entertainment, holidays, other sporting and leisure activities.
+Includes everything from alcohol, tobacco, birthdays, anniversaries, christenings and bereavements.

-Savings would include the provision of a Rainy Day Fund - remember the ideal is to have 3 to 6 months annual income in an accessible account - pension contributions, educational plans or other sums set aside to meet future expenditure for you, your partner and / or family.
+C - Savings would include the provision of a Rainy Day Fund.
+Remember the ideal is to have three to six months annual income in an accessible account - pension contributions, educational plans or other sums set aside to meet future expenditure for you, your partner and/or family.

 All of these steps may achieve some savings but essentially they merely consist of a tidying up of your finances and something you should do every year, in good times or bad.
-That is why you need to spend c. two hours every month on your finances.
+That is why you need to spend about two hours EVERY month on your finances.

 I once worked with a newly married couple who had recently bought a house and earned relatively modest salaries.
 They had their spending mapped out to such an extent that they operated a daily budget and anything more than the cost of a daily newspaper required a council of war.
 However, they lived comfortably within their means and managed a very good holiday each year.

-- Have sufficient earning to justify such a switch ( generally 3 times your annual income for BOTH applicants )
+- Have sufficient earning to justify such a switch (generally three times your annual income for BOTH applicants).

 - Most lenders will now approve a mortgage up to age 70 – this has to be borne in mind if switching.

 - You have a good credit history – no missed payments or judgments.
-Check your record with the Irish Credit Bureau in Newstead, Clonskeagh Dublin 14.
-They track all loans, record missed payments – the record stays there for 5 years, judgments – the record stays there for life.
-Call them at Dublin 2600 388 for details of your credit rating.
+Check your record with the Irish Credit Bureau in Newstead, Clonskeagh, Dublin 14.
+They track all loans, record missed payments – the record stays there for five.
+Years.
+If there are judgments – the record stays there for life.
+Call them at Dublin T: 01 - 2600 388 for details of your credit rating.

 Overdrafts and credit cards are by far the most expensive borrowing so it makes no sense to use these to bridge the gap between income and expenditure.